openSenseMap/frontend/README.md

 Logic should be implemented in corresponding services, that may be used by loaders/ actions of page routes that access the same functionality.

 For example: User registration is possible from both the api and the frontend.
 The logic for it is implemented in `lib/user.service.ts` and it is being used by both `api.user.ts` (resource route) as well as `explore.register.tsx` (page route), preventing duplication of common logic while also providing the flexibility to adjust the outputs to the needs of the respective use case.

+#### Testing

+Tests are placed in the [tests/](./tests/) folder whose structure is similar to the [app/](./app/) folder.
+When adding a test, use the same name as the file you are testing but change the file extension to `.spec.ts`, e.g. when creating tests for [`./app/utils`](./app/utils.ts) name the test file [`./tests/utils.spec.ts`](./tests/utils.spec.ts).

+To run the tests, make sure you have a working database connection (e.g. by running `docker compose up` with the corresponding environment variables to use your local database).
+Then simply run `npm test`.

 ## License